rails/solid_cache/README.md

 - `max_key_bytesize` - the maximum size of a normalized key in bytes (default `1024`)

 For more information on cache clusters see [Sharding the cache](#sharding-the-cache)

 ### Cache expiry

-SolidCache tracks writes to the cache.
+Solid Cache tracks writes to the cache.
 For every write it increments a counter by 1.
 Once the counter reaches 80% of the `expiry_batch_size` it add a task to run on a background thread.
 That task will:

 1. Check if we have exceeded the `max_entries` value (if set) by subtracting the max and min IDs from the `SolidCache::Entry` table (this is an estimate that ignores any gaps).
 2. If we have it will delete `expiry_batch_size` entries